Program

 Lars Siim Madsen, Ellegaard Göttingen Minipigs

-Time Hangar 4 Hangar 5 1st floor (max 50)
+Time Hangar 4 Hangar 5 Merlin (1st floor) Charlie (1st floor)

 09:00